jaimeacostag/data-quality-dashboard/README.md

 This project shows a real-world data quality monitoring workflow.
 The project uses a **synthetic SKU master dataset**; no real data was used.
 The goal is to simulate common item master data issues, then build a repeatable process for detection, tracking, and visualization of data quality exceptions.

 I leveraged AI and Python to generate the synthetic dataset with intentional data errors.
 I then loaded the data into a PostgreSQL database to serve as the source of truth.
-PowerBI was used to connect to this database and evaluate the data using rule-based checks implemented as custom columns.
+Power BI was used to connect to this database and evaluate the data using rule-based checks implemented as custom columns.
 I used this output to create a Power BI dashboard designed to help data stewards monitor data quality and create actionables for data cleansing.

 This project closely reflects my day-to-day work in inventory analytics and data governance.